Problem · Dubai to US market entry

 What the first ninety days actually look like.

 The Dubai business is real.
 DIFC or ADGM standing is earned.
 Capital is deployed.
 Relationships inside the Gulf are layered and decades long.
 The decision is made to cross into the US.
 A US subsidiary opens, or a US acquisition closes, or outbound into American accounts begins from Dubai.
 The materials are in English.
 The deck looks credible.
-The team is ready.
+The team is fit.

 Then the pattern: US meetings happen.
 The tone is warm.
 Next steps are booked.
 The follow-up goes quiet.
 Two polite bumps produce one polite reply.
 The meeting never reconvenes.
 Pipeline is thin and aging.
 The team at home assumes the US is cold or that the deal is slow-cycle.
 Neither is true.
-The American buyer sorted the firm out of the evaluation set early and continued the conversation as courtesy.
+The American buyer sorted GMA out of the evaluation set early and continued the conversation as courtesy.

 The capital is not the problem.
 The offer is not the problem.
 The American-facing frame around both is.
 House view on Dubai to US entry